awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-local-cluster-create.md

 #### [ AWS Management Console ]

 **Prerequisite**
 An existing VPC and subnet that meet Amazon EKS requirements\.
-For more information, see [Amazon EKS local cluster VPC and subnet requirements and considerations](eks-outposts-vpc-subnet-requirements.md)\.
+For more information, see [Create a VPC and subnets for Amazon EKS clusters on AWS Outposts](eks-outposts-vpc-subnet-requirements.md)\.

 **To create your cluster with the AWS Management Console**